zombifier/Pathoschild.StardewMods/ContentPatcher/docs/values-api.md

 "My favorite season is {{Season}}." // If a save is loaded, {{Season}} will be replaced with the current season.
 ```

 Other SMAPI mods can use this token system too.
-They essentially create a string with the tokens they
+They essentially create a string with the tokens
-want to have evaluated and call the API below to get a 'managed value' object, then use that to
+they want to have evaluated and call the API below to get a 'managed token string' object, then use
-manage the token string.
+that to manage the token string.

 ## Access the API
 To access the API: